-Inserts event metadata into the event body. :param mapping: Dictionary from event attribute name to entry key in the event body (which must be a dictionary).
-Alternatively, an iterable of names may be provided, and these will be used as both attribute name and entry key.

-Parameters name (string) - Name of this step, as it should appear in logs.
+- mapping Dictionary from event attribute name to entry key in the event body (which must be a dictionary).
+Alternatively, an iterable of names may be provided, and these will be used as both attribute name and entry key. - name (string) Name of this step, as it should appear in logs.
 Defaults to class name (ReifyMetadata).